shettyjm/edasupplychaindemo/03_OCP_Frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

-# Build and Deploy onto OpenShift Cluster
+# Build and Deploy to OpenShift Cluster

  1. Create a new project for the application.